-The descendants of the Tayrona have a very spiritual existence.
-Everything has a symbolic meaning for them and what is important is precisely the meaning connections that bind the entire universe beyond the tangible realities.
+The descendants of the Tayrona have a solid spiritual view of existence.
+For them, everything has a symbolic meaning and what is important is precisely the meaning connections that bind the entire universe beyond the tangible realities.
 Thus, for example, a house is also a mountain and a mountain is also the cosmos… every element, even the smallest, reflects the whole.
-Save a small portion of the Earth can save the entire planet and they think they’re doing just that.
-And we hope they are right and they succeed.
+Save a small portion of the Earth can save the entire planet, and they think they’re doing just that.
+And let’s hope they are right and they succeed.

 From Kogui mythology:

 There was only the sea, everywhere.
 The sea was the Mother.
-She was water, water everywhere, and she was river, lagoon, stream and sea, and so she was in all parties.
-Thus, at the beginning there was only the Mother.
+She was water, water everywhere, and she was river, lagoon, stream, and sea, and so she was in all parties.
+Thus, in the beginning, there was only the Mother.
 Her name was Gaulchovang.

 In the morning mist.